idealo/idealo-orders-api-php-sdk/README.md

 ### `$oClient->getOrders()`

 Requests all open orders from idealo.
-They are delivered an an associative array, directly like idealo delivers them in the following format:
+They are delivered as an associative array, directly like idealo delivers them in the following format:

 	Array